 Firstly, dependence on pharmaceutical charity establishes a dubious reliance on the continuation of aid, such as Novo Nordisk’s ‘Changing Diabetes in Children’ programme in Cameroon, where the company acts as the benefactor of healthcare.
 It is impossible to deny the impact the programme has had; for 7 years, around 695 people under the age of 21 have had access to healthcare, reducing mortality from 80% to 10% (Seidou, 2017).
 Yet as the 7 year term comes to an end, Novo Nordisk has remained remarkably silent on its future plans; leaving all children who have relied on the free healthcare with the prospect of losing life-saving treatment (Seidou, 2017).
-The same uncertainty occurred in 2014, after which Novo Nordisk decided to reinstate funding (Novo Nordisk, 2014); yet without a published set of clear aims, diabetes patients are left in a cycle of anxiety, where ‘donated products could stop at any moment, with no sustainability access plan for patients’, according to T1International’s Elizabeth Rowley (2017).
-Not only is this an unsustainable method of providing care, it is an unnecessary strain upon people already suffering a challenging health condition.
+The same uncertainty occurred in 2014, after which Novo Nordisk decided to reinstate funding (Novo Nordisk, 2014); yet without a published set of clear aims, diabetes patients are left in a cycle of anxiety, where ‘donated products could stop at any moment, with no sustainability access plan for patients’, according to T1International’s Elizabeth Rowley (2017a).
+Not only is this an unsustainable method of providing care, it puts an unnecessary strain upon people already suffering a challenging health condition (Rowley, 2017b).

 The reason given for the 3-year programme extension in 2014 was given by Novo Nordisk’s executive officer, Lars Rebien Sørensen, who gave the vague assertion that the company aims to ‘ensure the best possible scenario for the programme to be sustainable’ (Novo Nordisk, 2014, 9).
-Whilst figures on the number of clinics established and healthcare professionals trained emblazon the programme booklet, it gives no details on how access to insulin and essential medical care will continue: 9 clinics and 675 trainees (Novo Nordisk, 2014, p.14) unfortunately offers little comfort to patients when no information on sustainable insulin provision is mentioned, which people with type 1 diabetes need to survive.
+Whilst figures on the number of clinics established and healthcare professionals trained emblazon the programme booklet, it gives no details on how access to insulin and essential medical care will continue: 9 clinics and 675 trainees (Novo Nordisk, 2014, p.14) unfortunately offers little comfort to patients when no information on sustainable supplies and insulin provision is mentioned, which people with type 1 diabetes need to survive.

 Why is Novo Nordisk so impermeable with its long-term plans?
 One answer could be found in past instances of monopolistic drug marketing, where the market control was exploited to maintain prices and prevent compulsory licence uptake.
 For example in 2007, Abbott’s monopoly of antiretrovirals in Thailand was challenged by the government’s decision to issue a compulsory licence, in accordance with WTO law.
 As a result, Thailand was put on a US watch list for showing a ‘weakening of respect for patents’ (USTR 2007a, p.27, cited in Condon and Sinha, 2008, p.161) and their US Generalised System of Preferences (GSP) status was removed for 3 products (Yamabhai et. al., 2011).
-In addition, Abbott threatened to block the compulsory licence by not registering the patent and not selling the drug Aluvia® (Condon and Sinha, 2008, p.162).
+In addition, Abbott threatened to block the compulsory licence by not registering the patent and not selling the drug Aluvia (Condon and Sinha, 2008, p.162).
 Consequently, the Thai government was pressured to not issue a compulsory licence in return for slightly reduced drug prices at 1,000 USD annually per capita (Condon and Sinha, 2008, p.162); thus maintaining control of the market and eliminating generic competition.